cupnoodle/blog/_posts/2016-05-20-deploy-rails-passenger-rubyconf.markdown

 <code>gpg --keyserver hkp://keys.gnupg.net --recv-keys 409B6B1796C275462A1703113804BB82D39DC0E3</code> <br><br>
 After finished installing, load RVM.<br><br>
 <code>source ~/.rvm/scripts/rvm</code><br><br>
-RVM might have some dependencies which will need to be installed.
-To install, type
+RVM has some dependencies which are required to work, to install them, type :
 <code>rvm requirements</code><br><br>

+## Step Five - Install Ruby
+Use the rvm command to install ruby, the latest stable version of ruby as of writing this post is 2.3.1.
+<code>rvm install 2.3.1</code>